Ethiopia's ruling coalition agrees to form single party ahead of 2020 vote

 ADDIS ABABA, Nov 21 (Reuters) - Ethiopia’s ruling coalition on Thursday approved the merger of three of its four ethnic-based parties into a single national one ahead of the 2020 elections, part of the prime minister's efforts to unite the country, but one of the parties boycotted the meeting and vote.

-Prime Minister Abiy Ahmed said the decision to merge had been taken unanimously, as the dissenting members of the coalition were not in the room.
-He also announced that the new party would be called Prosperity Party.

-“The unanimous decision passed today to merge the Party is a crucial step in harnessing our energy to work toward a shared vision.
-Prosperity Party is committed to strengthening & applying a true Federal system which recognizes the diversity and contributions of all Ethiopians,” he said in a tweet.

-The coalition's leaders approved the new party's program, coalition spokesman Fekadu Tessema told state broadcaster EBC after the meeting.
+The coalition's leaders approved the new party's program, coalition spokesman Fekadu Tessema told Reuters after the meeting.

 The manoeuvring showed how the country - Africa's second most populous - is torn between Prime Minister Abiy Ahmed's unifying drive and various ethnic groups seeking more autonomy.

-Abiy is hoping his rapid reforms can win over voters alienated by decades of abuse by the ruling coalition before next year's elections and he frequently invokes unity.
+Abiy is hoping his rapid reforms can win over voters alienated by decades of abuse by the ruling coalition before next year's elections.
+The autobiography he published last month is titled "Medemer", Amharic for "synergy" and he frequently invokes unity.

-Critics say Ethiopia's 105 million citizens come from more than 80 ethnic groups, and that attempts to impose unity - including forming a single national political party - are doomed.
+Critics say Ethiopia's 105 million citizens comes from more than 80 ethnic groups, and that attempts to impose unity - including forming a single national political party - are doomed.

 "We can't whitewash the ethnonationalist sentiment, which is the reality," said Zerihun Teshome, an Addis Ababa-based political analyst and chief executive of a local media company.